AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 NOTE: I think it might be good to reorg this section a bit so that the current-btc stuff comes first, then we go into the modifications.
 TODO

 Before we discuss a change that Bitcoin could make, it is important to note that chain-work done with one hashing algorithm is *not generally convertible* to 'equivalent' work done via another hashing algorithm.
 There is no meaningful *generic* answer to the question "how many *double SHA256* hashes is one *Ethash* hash worth?".
 In fact there is no meaningful answer to similar questions that use any other other combination of hashing algorithms, either.
-It is not possible to *generically and universally* convert between qualitatively different units.
+It is not possible to *generically and universally* convert between qualitatively different units[^et-conversion].
 You can *only* do this within some *context* where you *define* a conversion method.
 We'll look at some such contexts later.

+[^et-conversion]: The philosophical generalization of *qualitative conversion* and the *necessary* role that *goals* and *context* play is [Elliot Temple's](https://elliottemple.com) idea.
+It is covered in his [*Critical Fallibilism Course*](https://gumroad.com/l/mhtbA).
+It's also partially covered in (or related to) [Elliot's *Yes or No Philosophy* course](https://gumroad.com/l/hxqsh) and some of his articles, e.g., [*IGCs* ({Idea, Context, Goal} triples)](https://curi.us/2387-igcs) and [*Bottleneck Examples*](https://curi.us/2353-bottleneck-examples).

+\begin{comment} The idea is also closely related to his work integrating Goldratt's *Theory of Constraints* into *Critical Fallibilism*. \end{comment}

 NB: Bitcoin does two SHA256 hashes per block, which is why I refer to "double SHA256" above.